OData/odata.net/docs/architecture.md

 ### a common abstraction for handling a request

-TODO In the data flow diagram, we saw that...
+In the data flow diagram, we saw that odata services "should" become composable if the http portion was removed.
+The types to model that might look like:

 ```csharp
 public interface IOdataRequestHandler